LamiaSristy/TrackYourReading-Api/README.md

 # TrackYourReading--Api

-The objective of this project was to create a mobile App, which can track any specific things and presented with a list of things to be measured.
-This is the Back-End part, where I have created api and endpoints.
-For the Front_End I have used React.
+The objective of this project was to create a mobile app, which can track any specific things and presented with a list of things to be measured.
+This is the Back-End part, where I have created API and endpoints.
+For the Front_End I have used React, with Rdux for state management.

 **The Back End API**

 The back-end for this project consists of a REST API that manages the tracking database.
 This database is integrated by the following 3 tables:

-1. User Table: For storing username, and encrypted password and password confirmation.
+1. **User:** For storing username, and encrypted password and password confirmation.

-2. Book Table: For storing the name of the Book, its author, genre, and number of pages.
+2. **Book:** For storing the name of the Book, its author, genre, and how many pages.
 The User will create it.

-3. Tracking Table: For storing the date and how many pages has been read by user, on that particular date.
+3. **Tracking:** For storing the date and how many pages have been read by a user, on that particular date.

 ## `Live Demo:`